alephmembeth/alephmembeth.github.io/index.md

 # About Me

 Welcome to my personal website!
 I am Zhiping Wang, currently a junior undergraduate student at Lanzhou University, majoring in physics and will receive my Bachelor of Science degree in the fall semester of 2024.
-I have been actively involved in research projects, primarily in the field of **computational optical imaging**.
+I have been actively involved in research projects, primarily in the field of **computational optics and optical imaging**.
 I have also taken a diverse range of courses in physics, optics, computers, and mathematics, and have been privileged to serve as a teaching assistant for some courses.

 For more detailed information about my academic and research experiences, please refer to the [Education](#Education), [Research](#RE), and [Teaching Assistantship](#TA) sections of this website.
 Alternatively, you can also view my [CV](./CV/CV_ZhipingWang_May.pdf). for a summary of my achievements.